guangyic/projectludwig/README.md

 ## Areas for Improvement
 Currently, this model and code makes the assumption that the time and key signature of the piece is constant.
 With pieces that involve temporal or key modulation, this could lead to odd syncopation in the production of the original music, or to sequences of notes that do not necessarily make sense from a music theory standpoint.

+I extract the time signature and metronome markings, but at the moment, do not use it for anything.
+Future versions will find a way to incorporate these into the generations.

+---
+## Conclusion